zhaoama/ADAN7900/README.md

 One possible reasons behind such difference could be population density: cities in central areas are likely to have higher populations compared to other less densely populated cities, which contributed to a higher total alcohol sales for having greater amount of alcohol consumers.
 For example, Des Moines had over 20,0000 residents, which considered as moderate-large.
 Furthermore, urbanized cities may have higher density of bars, restaurants, and liquor stores, offering places to purchase alcohols.
 Finally, more job opening opportunities are in more urbanized cities often associated with higher incomes that enable residents to afford alcohol consumption.
 These combined reasons together explain differences in sales across Iowa.

 ###  Alcohol Consumption in Average Sales Across Racial Groups
 We also looked into how alcohol consumption, measured by average sales, varies across racial groups in Iowa cities.
 To explore, we plotted sales per resident against the percentage of specific racial group within cities (obtained by sales in dollars/population, for each city).
-The dataset we used is aggregated data, as described in Data Summary above.
+The dataset we used is `data.clean.2`, which aggregated total sales and volume across all liquor categories summarized for each city.

 To gain a deeper insights of the dynamics, we further classified cities into either **“Large”** or **“Small”**, based on population size: Cities with a population >= 50,000 are considered as “Large.”
 The rationale for city classification see References.
 We added an interative filter to switch between "Large" vs "Small" cities.
 Polynimial trendlines describing the nature of relationship between two key interests were also added, providing a clear understanding of the relationship.
 Finally, the percentage of population of corresponding racial groups were highlighted if associated average sales were over $ 400, indicating a high alcohol consumption.
 We included comparasions of Sales Per Residents for White & Black Residents, Hawai Residents and Multi-Racial Group as examples below: